 - Decorate the tart with slices of candied lemon if desired.

-It is not recommended to freezing any part of the dessert.
+Store creamy lemon tart in the refrigerator for 2-3 days.
+It is not recommended to freeze any part of the dessert.

-Lovers of citrus fruits, discover this sophisticated and elegant lemon cream tart recipe!
-It is made with a coconut dacquoise base, a tangy lemon cream that is beautifully balanced with Italian meringue.
+French lemon cream tart is a sophisticated and elegant lemon dessert.
+It is made with a coconut dacquoise base and a tangy lemon cream beautifully balanced with Italian meringue.

 - Total Time: 1 hour, 30 minutes (plus chilling time)